 Yes, warm water can be used without any impact on performance but boiling water should be avoided as it may damage the devices.

-Please use table salt for Toucan Eco III and granulated or dishwasher salt tablets for Active and Flow models.
+Please use table salt for Toucan Eco Worktop and granulated or dishwasher salt tablets for Active and Flow models.
 Do not use sea or flavoured salt as it is more expensive and may affect the chemistry.

 You can take periodical checks to make sure the activation system is working using the three tests of ‘bubbles, smell and chlorine’ as follows: